clojurists-together/clojuriststogether.org/content/news/2023/Q2 2023 Funding Announcement.md

 ---

 ## [clj-nix](https://github.com/jlesquembre/clj-nix): José Luis Lafuente<br>

+**Why is this project important to the Clojure community?**
+Nix is a great tool to build and deploy software, but Clojure is not well supported in the Nix ecosystem. clj-nix makes easier to integrate Clojure on a Nix project.

+**What are you wanting to achieve with this funding?**
 I want to refactor the CLI to be more granular about the dependencies used at build time.
 Currently, all dependencies in all aliases are added to the lock file.
 I want to add some flags to the CLI to allow users to manually define the `deps.edn` files, and the aliases to use.